 Why is this happening ?

-We are told it is a shortage of beds, but is it just factory farming, commercial awareness and ‘care pathways’ ?
+We are told it is a shortage of beds, but is it just factory farming anywhere for profit, commercial awareness and ‘care pathways’ ?

 Before our government ‘transformed’ mental health, people were inpatients for as brief a time as possible, as a last resort in a ward in their local hospital costing far less.